python/editorial-board/content/projects.md

 > **Status: Draft.** This page is a work in progress, started following the
 > [June 2026 meeting](/updates/2026-06-09/).

+This is the Editorial Board's list of significant documentation projects we have identified as valuable and actionable.
+It reflects our
+[proactive stance](/expectations/#how-we-work-proactive-not-just-reactive):
-This is the Editorial Board's list of significant documentation projects we are actively leading or shepherding.
-It reflects our [proactive stance](/expectations/#how-we-work-proactive-not-just-reactive): rather than only reacting to requests, we identify important work and find people to carry it out.
+rather than only reacting to requests, we identify important work and find people to carry it out.